csb324/ninarith-notes/Inventory/Items/Scales of Chaos.md

 * 1 (with 4 points) - everyone within 10 feet of me becomes invisible
 * 1 (with 4 points) - everyone within 10 feet of me becomes invisible
 * 9 (with 4 points) - *know in advance* I would get a huge burst of magical energy
+* 6 (with 4 points) - dimension door, with one unknown creature